Frequently Asked Questions about the Division for the Visually Impaired

 A. The Division for the Visually Impaired (DVI) is one of Delaware’s oldest state agencies having celebrated its 100th year of providing services to blind and visually impaired citizens in 2009.
 DVI has a state funded staff of approximately 65, (with an additional 45 positions in the Delaware Industries for the Blind and 17 in the Business Enterprise Program) and an annual budget of state and federal funds of approximately $9 Million dollars.

-Q. What is the mission of DVI?
+Q. What is the Mission and Vision of DVI?

 Q. Who qualifies for DVI Services?